 If the audiobooks have run out, and you have a homeschool day gone bad, you need back-up!

-In our family, we view most things as educational; however, if you are following more traditional curriculum, you can feel like a failure on the days it’s just not working.
+In our family, we view all of life as educational; however, if you are following more traditional curriculum, you can feel like a failure on the days it’s just not working.

-Don’t fret: get a few board games and workbooks to pull out on the bad days.
+Don’t fret: get a few board games and workbooks (we like Brain Quests) to pull out on the bad days.

 I used to run outside all the time, and hopefully one day, I will again.
 The more kids I have, the more I have to decide what to use my precious free time outside the house for.